-Dropbox is designed with multiple layers of protection, distributed across a scalable, secure infrastructure.
-These layers include:
+Dropbox is a home for all your most valuable files.
+To keep your files safe, Dropbox is designed with multiple layers of protection, distributed across a scalable, secure infrastructure.
+These layers of protection include:

 Here's a diagram of how the service works: